-Information Technology Services is responsible for providing the College's Administrative Computing, Infrastructure, and Client Technology Services.
+Information Technology Services is responsible for providing the College's Administrative Computing, Infrastructure, Campus Services, and Technology Experience.
 The staff is friendly, highly skilled, and service-oriented.
 ITS is housed on the lower level of Lilly Library.

 Administrative Services supports the College by providing day-to-day support of the administrative software tools used across campus.

 Infrastructure Services is responsible for planning and managing the College servers and network — wired, wireless and telephone.
 They also support the classroom technologies.

 Campus Services brings together the Campus Store, Campus Printing and the Post office.

 Technology Experience provides support for the college's PC and Mac devices as well as support for learning spaces, information literacy, technology, and digital humanities.

 A wide variety of computing equipment enables Earlham students to incorporate technological skills into their liberal arts education:

 - Both Mac and Windows-based computers are fully supported and used in offices, labs, and classrooms.